 We will have 3 modules:

-• Benchmark client (http://localhost:8082): This module will receive a testing tool request the send it to gRPC server or Spring Boot server based on the request.
+- Benchmark client (http://localhost:8082): This module will receive a testing tool request and send it to gRPC server or Spring Boot server based on the request.

 Both the gRPC server and Spring Boot server will have no logic, logging, or database connection to get maximum performance.
 The response of the Spring Boot server will re-use the generated code of Protobuf to make sure the response size is the same as gRPC server.